NCEAS/metacat/helm/README.md

 These scenarios will be covered in future releases.
 In the meantime, please refer to the [CloudNative PG documentation](https://cloudnative-pg.io/documentation/current/postgres_upgrades/).

+### Migrating from the Bitnami RabbitMQ (sub-)sub-chart to the RabbitMQ Cluster Operator

+> [!CAUTION]
+> We recommend that your application is in read-only mode and your RabbitMQ queue is drained before performing this migration, otherwise indexing tasks may not be completed.

+The indexer subchart now relies on the RabbitMQ Cluster Operator, instead of using the Bitnami RabbitMQ (sub-)sub-chart.
+Please follow the instructions in [Appendix 6: The RabbitMQ Cluster Operator](#appendix-6-the-rabbitmq-cluster-operator) to install the operator.

+### Upgrading between major versions of RabbitMQ Using the RabbitMQ Cluster Operator

+These scenarios will be covered in future releases.
+In the meantime, please refer to the [DataONE K8s Cluster documentation](https://github.com/DataONEorg/k8s-cluster/blob/main/operators/rabbitmq/rabbitmq-operator.md).
+We recommend that your application is in read-only mode and your RabbitMQ queue is drained before performing major version upgrades.

 ## Parameters